lyj729047457/Rust_node_test_harness/README.md

 * Ensure that you begin listening for events first, then fire the events off, then wait on the futures.
 Any other ordering may not produce the desired results.
 * Ensure that you create your `RPC` object with the correct IP and port to listen to the rpc server.

+### <a name="develop">Developing</a>
+Running `ant test` at every commit should see all of the tests passing.
+If you are not seeing this it is very likely because you are using the wrong kernel build.
+This testing harness has to talk about a kernel, and so we have to make some assumptions about where that kernel is going to live on your file system.
+Moreover, we also need to use premined accounts, which means we need our own genesis file.
+Here's how your system should be set up:

+1. Let's assume the directory that this test harness is in on your system is named `node_test_harness`.
+From this root directory you should be able to get to the aion repository (whose root directory must be named `aion` on your system) like so: `cd ../aion`
+2. In the `aion` directory run: `git checkout node_test_harness && git submodule update --init --recursive && ./gradlew clean pack`

+The tests should now all pass.